DenisDov/expo-rn-firebase-chat/README.md

-### RN Firebasae chat with expo-dev-client
+### RN Firebase chat with expo-dev-client

+- Firestore db for gifted chat
-- Email and password auth enabled
+- Email and password auth